GeekTrainer/learn-typescript/m08-organize-code-using-typescript-namespaces/includes/1-introduction.md

 In this module, you will:

-- Implement single-file namespaces.
+- Implement single-file namespaces
-- Implement multi-file namespaces.
+- Implement multi-file namespaces
-- Explain the design considerations for using namespaces and modules.
+- Explain the design considerations for using namespaces and modules

 ## Learning objectives